 Sharing the love of Jesus in practical ways with our neighbors in the Pacific Northwest through community development and engagement projects.

-Originating in the Pacific Northwest, the CARE Project is coordinated out of the Center for Humanitarian Engagement (CHE) at Walla Walla University (WWU) with partial funding from Adventist Community Services (ACS) at the North American Division of Seventh-day Adventists and oversight from the North Pacific Union Conference Community Services department.
-CARE Project has a vision to increase involvement of young people in community service through a comprehensive, assessment-based engagement plan, supported by a small team of CARE Advocates and resident expert partners.
-There is an expected two year commitment of each project site, which includes assignments of 6-10 months for student CARE Advocates.
+Originating in the Pacific Northwest, the CARE Project is coordinated out of the Center for Humanitarian Engagement (CHE) at Walla Walla University with partial funding from Adventist Community Services (ACS) at the North American Division of Seventh-day Adventists, with oversight from the North Pacific Union Conference ACS.
+The CARE Project has a vision to increase involvement of young people in community service through a comprehensive, assessment-based engagement plan, supported by a small team of CARE Student Missionaries (SMs) and resident expert partners.

-This project encourages students to bring their unique backgrounds, interests, and fields of study to the table.
-CARE Advocates will learn best practices for community development and gain hands-on experience, working closely with passionate professionals, volunteers, and community partners.
-CARE Advocate applications are being accepted for the 2022-23 school year.
-Specific site opportunities will be approved for placement in early June 2022.
+This project encourages students to bring their unique backgrounds, interests, and fields of study to partner with the local work of Adventist Community Service centers.
+CARE Student Missionaries will learn best practices for community development and gain hands-on experience, working closely with passionate professionals, volunteers, and community partners.
+Length of service options are 3, 6, or 9 months.

 |Average fundraising goal||$0 ($500 application fee waived!)|